Security incidents involving Barack Obama

-Barack Obama, who was the 44th president of the United States, was involved in multiple security incidents, including several assassination threats and plots, starting from when he became a presidential candidate in 2007.
+Barack Obama, the 44th president of the United States, was involved in multiple security incidents, including several assassination threats and plots, beginning when he became a presidential candidate in 2007.
 Secret Service protection for Obama began after he received a death threat in 2007, while serving as the junior United States senator from Illinois and running for president.
 This marked the earliest time a candidate received such protection before being nominated.
 Security was increased early for Obama due to fears of possible assassination attempts by white supremacist or other racist groups or individuals against the first African American major party presidential nominee.

 Some of the threats were extended to members of Obama's family, including former First Lady Michelle Obama.
 Obama and his officials generally declined to discuss death threats against him during the presidential race.
 Some commentators suggested the unusually high number of death threats targeting Obama are at least partially tied to the use of racist imagery and words by some of Obama's critics to describe him.
 In 2009 journalist Ronald Kessler reported that Obama received 400 percent more death threats than his predecessor.
 However, later that year the Secret Service stated that the volume of threats against Obama was "comparable to that under George W. Bush and Bill Clinton."

 2008

 North Carolina Waffle House threats

-Jerry Blanchard, an accountant from Charlotte, North Carolina, was indicted for threatening to kill Obama during a breakfast at a Charlotte-area Waffle House on July 15, 2008.
+Jerry Blanchard, an accountant from Charlotte, North Carolina, was indicted for verbally threatening to kill Obama, while dining at a Charlotte-area Waffle House on July 15, 2008.
 Two customers said Blanchard told them, "Obama and his wife are never going to make it to the White House.
 He needs to be taken out and I can do it in a heartbeat."
 The customers contacted the Secret Service, who questioned Blanchard.
 He denied making the threats, but allegedly told the Secret Service agents he believed Obama was the Antichrist prophesied in the Bible.
-The Secret Service later got a second call from an employee of the Crowne Plaza Hotel in Charlotte, where Blanchard was overheard in the lobby restroom saying into his cell phone, "I'll get a sniper rifle and take care of it myself.
+The Secret Service later received a report from an employee of the Crowne Plaza Hotel in Charlotte, where Blanchard was overheard in the lobby restroom speaking on his cellphone, "I'll get a sniper rifle and take care of it myself.
 Somebody's got to do it ...
 We both know Obama is the anti-Christ."
 Blanchard had claimed he would buy a sniper rifle and pistol from the Hyatt Gun Shop in Charlotte.
-The gun shop owner said Blanchard had visited the store but did not buy any weapons.
-Blanchard was placed into custody on felony charges of making threats against a major candidate for president, and a psychiatric evaluation was ordered.
-It was questioned how much evidence existed that he planned to go through with an assassination attempt; later, according to a federal affidavit, there was no proof of any furtherance of his crime.
+The gun shop owner said that Blanchard had visited the store but did not buy any weapons.
+Blanchard was taken into custody on felony charges of making threats against a major candidate for president, and for a psychiatric evaluation.
+How much evidence existed that he planned to go through with an assassination attempt was questioned; later, according to a federal affidavit, it was determined that there was no proof of any furtherance of his crime.
 In June 2009, Blanchard was sentenced to one year and one day in prison for making the threats.
 He was also fined $3,000 and ordered to be under supervised release for three years following his prison term.